babyloniaapp/docs/logs.md

 ---
 <img width="427" alt="image" src="https://user-images.githubusercontent.com/94221562/172767407-7325a7f5-9f96-4406-be61-a54cd6a7935b.png">

-09.06.22 - We have redesigned the signin/signup section of the platform and we keep it uniform in all of our pages.
+09.06.22 - We have redesigned the signin/signup section of the platform and we keep it uniform in all of our pages. \
+09.06.22 - Yesterday we tested our ICO contract once again on the Polygon network and it works perfectly.
+On Friday we will deploy the main contracts on the mainnet and link the contract to our web3 pages.

 ---